-ABC shows (so far): 20/20, American Housewife, America’s Funniest Home Videos, American Housewife, The Bachelor, The Bachelorette, Big Sky, Black-ish, Call Your Mother, Card Sharks, Celebrity Family Feud, Celebrity Wheel of Fortune, The Chase, The Con, The Conners, Dancing with the Stars, Emergence, Fresh Off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, A Million Little Things, Mixed-ish, Press Your Luck, The Rookie, Station 19, Supermarket Sweep, To Tell the Truth, and Who Wants to Be a Millionaire.
+ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, The Bachelor, The Bachelorette, Big Sky, Black-ish, Call Your Mother, Card Sharks, Celebrity Family Feud, Celebrity Wheel of Fortune, The Chase, The Con, The Conners, Dancing with the Stars, Emergency Call, For Life, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, The Hustler, Match Game, A Million Little Things, Mixed-ish, Press Your Luck, The Rookie, Station 19, Supermarket Sweep, To Tell the Truth, and Who Wants to Be a Millionaire.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.

 The averages are based on the final national numbers (live plus same day viewing).
 The demos are typically reported with one decimal place but I’ve included two for more accurate ranking.

 Keep in mind that the demo numbers are typically what’s most important to advertisers.
 Therefore, that’s how the networks measure success.
 Advertisers typically pay more for ad time on a show that has a higher demo rating.
 Because older viewers don’t count?
 No, it’s because younger viewers watch less traditional TV and are harder to reach.
 It’s also important to remember that ratings are designed to estimate how many people watch a show’s commercials — not the show itself.
 That’s what advertisers pay for.